US STOCKS-Wall Street extends rally, elevated by Apple and chipmakers

 By Noel Randewich

-Jan 9 (Reuters) - Wall Street extended a rally into a fourth session on Wednesday, led by Apple, chipmakers and other trade-sensitive stocks after signs of progress in trade talks between the United States and China.
+Jan 9 (Reuters) - Wall Street rallied for a fourth session on Wednesday, led by Apple, chipmakers and other trade-sensitive stocks, after signs of progress in trade talks between the United States and China.

+The market saw a further slight boost after the U.S. Federal Reserve released minutes showing a range of policymakers said in December they could be patient about future interest rate increases and a few did not support the central bank’s rate increase that month.

 China pledged to purchase “a substantial amount” of agricultural, energy and manufactured goods and services from the United States, the U.S. Trade Representative’s office said, as talks wrapped up in Beijing.